Karaiskakis Stadium disaster

 The Karaiskakis Stadium disaster, also called the Gate 7 Tragedy, was an incident that occurred on 8 February 1981 at the Karaiskakis Stadium in Neo Faliro, Piraeus, Greece, after the conclusion of a football match between Olympiacos and AEK Athens.
 It is the worst football tragedy in Greece's history.

 The incident

-A total of 21 people, 20 supporters of Olympiacos and one supporter of AEK, died while rushing out of the stadium to celebrate the 6–0 victory of Olympiacos against AEK.
+A total of 21 people, 20 supporters of Olympiacos and one supporter of AEK, died while rushing out of the stadium to celebrate the 6–0 victory of Olympiacos against AEK Athens.
 The accident occurred at the historic Gate 7 (Θύρα 7).
 The stadium has since been rebuilt as a modern football field (not a stadium).

-The accident occurred at Gate 7 of the stadium, a gate where supporters of Olympiacos were concentrated, however, one of the victims was a supporter of AEK, a friend of an Olympiacos supporter.
+The accident occurred at Gate 7 of the stadium, a gate where supporters of Olympiacos were concentrated, however, one of the victims was a supporter of AEK Athens, a friend of an Olympiacos supporter.

 Causes

 There are still debates regarding the causes that led to the disaster.
 The main cause of the accident, according to the official police report, seems to have been a partially closed door.
 While exiting, some fans lost their balance and fell on the last steps: dozens fell onto each other and were stepped over by a horde of unsuspecting fans who kept coming in.
 19 supporters died at the stadium, while another two died of their injuries in hospital, with 55 being injured, many of them seriously.
 Most of the dead and wounded were teenagers and young adults.